Lemonexe/VLizard/docs/conventions.md

 ***dif***ference, ***res***idual, ***sum***, ***exp***erimental values, ***cal***culated, ***tab***elated, ***disp***lay,  ***int***erval,
 ***vec***tor, ***M***atrix _(in cases where it may not be expected, e.g. serializing vectors to a matrix)_

+Model params are represented as:
+- `params`: ordered list _(in calculations)_
+- `nparams`: named params as ordered key: value dict _(in API, persisted files)_

 ### Units of measurement
-Following units of measurement are used, unless explicitly stated otherwise:
+Following units of measurement are used in calculations, unless explicitly stated otherwise:
 - pressure: `kPa` _(in logarithmic form as well)_
 - temperature: `K`

-In UI, units are converted to user's preference as per config, but only values for display, not inputs.
+In UI, units are converted to user's preference as per config, but only the final values for display, not inputs.

 ### Styles
 Visual language of charts is following: **black** is main data series, **green** is calculated model.